mikoloxtra/marvelous-sage-059e1/content/pages/payment.md

         answer: >-
           We ship as soon as we receive your order.
           *Typically same day delivery for Lagos/Ogun orders place before 2pm.
+          While 2-3 days for orders outside the west
       - question: Sed scelerisque in ipsum eu sollicitudin?
         answer: >-
           Nullam quis ultrices ipsum.
 Integer eleifend laoreet quam, ac